-All riders know dusty arenas are unpleasant to ride in.
-Dust can also contribute to respiratory problems for horses and can indicate that the footing is not providing proper support to the horses using it.
-And that’s where arena watering comes in.
-“Water is the secret ingredient to footing,” David Steffe, owner of Steffe Surfaces says, “controlling the amount of water applied is critical.”
+All riders know dusty arenas are unpleasant.
+Dust can also contribute to respiratory problems for you and your horses and can indicate that the footing is not providing proper support to the horses using it.
+That’s where arena watering comes in.

-Wayne Gregory, general manager of Footings Unlimited, agrees: “Proper watering can go a long way to getting an arena the way you like it,” The key is selecting equipment that matches a barn owner’s finances, labor availability and training goals for its horses/boarder’s horses.
+Wayne Gregory, general manager of Footings Unlimited, said, “Proper watering can go a long way to getting an arena the way you like it.”

 A Bigger Investment

 Investing in an automated watering system increases efficiency and provides consistent application.
 Watering systems can be programmed with a clock to run at specific times of the day, which can save a lot of time and money.
 For example, running a system at night, when evaporation is lowest, will be the most effective way to water your arena.
-And electricity may be cheaper during certain hours as well.
-Furthermore, a correctly designed and installed system will ensure even water distribution across the entire arena eliminating pooling and waste.
+And electricity might be cheaper during certain hours.
+Furthermore, a correctly designed and installed system will ensure even water distribution across the entire arena, eliminating water pooling and waste.

 Barn owners planning a new arena or renovating an existing arena can consider subsurface irrigation (irrigation that is installed beneath the riding arena’s surface).
 These systems tend to save a lot of water by maintaining a consistent moisture level.